jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 If alert is raised, a reference to cooresponding runbook or playbook should be included.
 Alerts without action can lead to alert fatigue.

+# Deep Dive on the Security Pillar

+What is the Security Pillar?

+The security pillar encompasses the ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security

+## Security Design Prinicples

+- Implement a strong identity foundation
+- Turn on traceability
+- Apply security at all layers
+- Automate security best practices
+- Protect data in transit and at rest
+- Keep people away from data
+- Prepare for security events

+## Security Best Practices Areas

+- Security Foundations
+- Identity and access management
+- Detection
+- Infrastructure protection
+- Data protection
+- Incident response
+- Application security

+### Security Foundations

+Shared model is used to delinate customer and AWS responsibility in cloud

+Customer in charge of guest os and firewall rules

+customer = Responsible for Security 'in' the cloud

+AWS = Responsible for Security 'OF' the cloud